 - Opt for a fabric or canvas tote bag when shopping

-- Eating only what you can finish or saving leftovers
+- Eat only what you can finish or saving leftovers

 - Try bringing Tupperware-like containers when dining out

-- Reusing or re-purposing what we already have
+- Reuse or re-purpose what we already have

 - Check out Pinterest or our boards for inspiration